ajinabraham/libsast/README.md

 `pip install libsast`

-Supports only Mac and Linux
+Pattern Matcher is cross-platform, but Semgrep supports only Mac and Linux.

 ## Command Line Options